System Design Space

 Circuit Breaker

-Motivation: when a degraded dependency keeps receiving full traffic, queues grow, latency worsens, and the failure spreads to other services.
-Circuit Breaker interrupts this feedback loop and protects the system from cascading overload.
+When a degraded dependency keeps receiving full traffic, queues grow, latency worsens, and the failure starts spreading to neighboring services.
+Circuit Breaker cuts that loop before a local issue turns into systemic overload.

 Closed